fulldecent/moodle-local_plugin_template/README.md

 # Moodle Plugin Template

-Use this template as a starting point for developing Moodle plugins.
+Use this template as a starting point to develop Moodle plugins.

 **STATUS:** This is a work-in-progress, supporting discussions on best practices.